JOliveira0402/hello-world/README.md

 # hello-world
 GitHub Tutoiral

-My name is Jessica and I'm a Business major concetration in Accounting.
+My name is Jessica and I'm a Business major concentrating in Accounting.